kopsha/hopeless-programming/README.md

 misery...

-I share this sh\*tty piece with you untouched, because I want you to know this is for real and I am afraid his madness is contagious.
+I share this sh\*tty piece with you untouched, because I want you to know this is for real, also I am afraid his madness is contagious...
 So *Ctrl-C + Ctrl-V*:

 ```python
 class DimensionCreatedOnDevice(BaseModel):